A virtual private network (VPN) encrypts connections to the internet by creating a secure tunnel between a user’s device and the VPN server.

 Whatever VPN solution you choose, it should have some form of real-time device monitoring in place so that you can see which devices are actively using the solution and which devices do not have it enabled.

 Through your Privatise Online Encryption portal, you can actively monitor the devices which have the software installed to ensure it’s deployed and configured properly for all your business’ desktop and mobile devices.
 Learn more.

-Built from the beginning with small and medium sized businesses in mind, Privatise Online Encryption not only provides enterprise-level encryption and security, but also scalability and device transparency unseen anywhere else on the market.
+Built from the beginning with small and medium sized businesses in mind, Privatise Business VPN not only provides enterprise-level encryption and security, but also scalability and device transparency unseen anywhere else on the market.